Ashik-jiddney/bdproductchecker/interview/README.md

 # Table changes in the admin_Home.php , font changes 11 to 14 & add id='dataTable'

 *  cancel and edit button added
 *  id to candidateinfo
 *  admin access in candidateinfo

+* upcoming candidates And Status Update added in admin